brynsgtn/recipe-finder/README.md

 ## Overview

 Dish Discover Recipe Finder is a web application built with React, designed to help users explore and discover recipes based on their available ingredients and preferences.
 The application uses SWR for efficient data fetching and caching, integrates TheMealDB API for detailed recipe information, and utilizes Mantine for modern and responsive UI components.
 React Toastify is employed for user-friendly notifications.
-React Router is used for navigation, and React Hooks such as `useState`, `useEffect`, `useParams`, and `useContext` are utilized for state and context management.
+React Router is used for navigation, and React Hooks such as `useState`, `useEffect`, `useParams`, `useContext`, and `useNavigate` are utilized for state and context management.

 ## Features